nodenogg-in/alpha-p2p/README.md

 In the root directory you can run two scripts.

-- `pnpm dev:local-y-server` will run both the app and the server simultaneously.
+- `pnpm dev:local-y-webrtc-server` will run both the app and the server simultaneously.
 This means the the whole system is running locally.
 - `pnpm dev:production-server` will run just the app and connect to nodenogg.in's public WebRTC sync server.
 This means you will be able to sync with other users.